 World Heritage Site - Rediscovering The Antonine Wall

-The Antonine Wall was built in the years following AD 142 on the orders of the Emperor Antoninus Pius.
+The Antonine Wall was built in the years following AD 142 on the orders of Emperor Antoninus Pius.

 Sitting between the firths of Forth and Clyde, the Antonine Wall briefly marked the northmost point of the Roman Empire.